d-krupke/cpsat-primer/README.md

 incorporate this knowledge into its search.
 For Mixed Integer Programming Solver, this often yields a visible boost, even with mediocre heuristic solutions.
-For CP-SAT I actually also encountered downgrades of the performance if the hints weren't great (but this may depend on the problem).
+For CP-SAT I actually also encountered downgrades of the performance if the hints were not great (but this may depend on the problem).

 ```python
 model.AddHint(x, 1)  # Tell CP-SAT that x will probably be 1